Seven Points, Texas

-Seven Points is a city in Henderson and Kaufman counties in the U.S. state of Texas.
-The population was 1,370 at the 2020 census, up from 1,455 at the 2010 census.
+Seven Points is a city in Henderson and Kaufman Counties in the U.S. state of Texas.
+Its population was 1,370 at the 2020 census, down from 1,455 at the 2010 census.

 The city is named for an intersection where seven roads converge.
-These are not Old West wagon trails, however; the town did not exist until nearby Cedar Creek Reservoir was built in the 1960s, and was not incorporated until the 1970s.
+These are not Old West wagon trails, but the town did not exist until nearby Cedar Creek Reservoir was built in the 1960s and was not incorporated until the 1970s.
 The seven roads consist of two state highways (three directions), a farm-to-market road, and three county roads.

 Geography

 Seven Points is located in northwestern Henderson County.
 A small part of the city extends north along Seven Points Road (Texas State Highway 274) into Kaufman County.
 Highway 274 leads north 9 mi to Kemp and southeast 14 mi to Trinidad.
 Texas State Highway 334 (East Cedar Creek Parkway) leads east from Seven Points across Cedar Creek Reservoir 4 mi to Gun Barrel City.
 Athens, the Henderson county seat, is 24 mi southeast of Seven Points.

-According to the United States Census Bureau, the city has a total area of 7.2 sqkm, of which 0.03 sqkm, or 0.42%, are water.
+According to the United States Census Bureau, the city has a total area of 7.2 sqkm, of which 0.03 sqkm, or 0.42%, is covered by water.